 (4) The Battle for Carentan

-Up to the morning of June 8, 1944, at least the regiment’s NCOs officers and other enlisted men still hoped that it would be possible to drive back into the sea the Americans who had landed and to mop up the bridgehead north of the Vire Estuary.
-After the withdrawal behind the Oure even the private soldier knew that the first battle of the invasion had been lost by the Germans.
-The morning of June 8, marked the beginning of the second catastrophic act of the drama in Normandy for the 6.Fallschirmjäger-Regiment: the battle for Carentan.
-During the night of June 8, elements of the 2.Battalion were, for security reasons, moved eastward as far as the Carentan – Isigny Carentan – St Lo road fork, 3500 meters east of Carentan.
+Up to the morning of June 8, 1944, at least the regiment’s NCOs, officers, and other enlisted men still hoped that it would be possible to drive back into the sea the Americans who had landed and to mop up the bridgehead north of the Vire Estuary.
+After the withdrawal behind the Oure, even the private soldier knew that the first battle of the invasion had been lost by the Germans.
+The morning of June 8 marked the beginning of the second catastrophic act of the drama in Normandy for the 6.Fallschirmjäger-Regiment: the battle for Carentan.
+During the night of June 8, elements of the 2.Battalion was, for security reasons, moved eastward as far as the Carentan – Isigny Carentan – St Lo road fork, 3500 meters east of Carentan.
 These elements were not withdrawn to the eastern edge of Carentan until the evening of June 9.
 On June 9, reconnaissance patrols of the regiment pressed forward on a wide front as far as the Vire.
 The reconnaissance patrols of the regiment did not come across any German troops in position in the reconnoitered area.
-During June 9, elements of the 2.Battalion of the 709.Infantry-Regiment or 710.Infantry-Regiment, which were committed at the Canal du Port de Carentan moved back toward Carentan.
+On June 9, elements of the 2.Battalion of the 709.Infantry-Regiment or 710.Infantry-Regiment, which was committed at the Canal du Port de Carentan, moved back toward Carentan.
 Other troops, including an Eastern Battalion (POA) under the command of a Maj Becker, withdrew to Carentan from the Isigny area.
 On June 9, a reconnaissance patrol of the regiment blasted the railroad bridge across the Vire, 4000 meters southwest of Isigny.

 On June 10, the commander of the American 101st Airborne Division, Gen Maxwell D. Taylor, called upon the regiment to surrender; the regimental commander refused.